 Let’s get to the good stuff – what is Wix, and what is Shopify?
 Well, one of the key differences between these platforms comes from their core.
-Shopify is an ecommerce solution through which you can create a website and sell as many items, fulfill as many orders as you please.
-Wix, on the other hand, is more of a website builder rather than an ecommerce solution.
+Shopify is an ecommerce solution through which you can create a website, sell as many items as possible, and fulfill orders (as many as possible).)
+On the other hand, Wix is more of a website builder than an ecommerce solution.

 Wix is often known as the website builder solution that lets you sell products.
-It is the best fit for small business sites, portfolios, blogs, and small ecommerce shops.
+It best fits small business sites, portfolios, blogs, and small ecommerce shops.

 Shopify, as the name suggests, is truly focused on creating online shops.
 With Shopify, you get a full-suite ecommerce platform to power your shop’s critical processes.

 These platforms give users free and paid theme templates to use, include sales features such as dropshipping, add-on apps, give SEO capabilities, and much more.